 The lavendar flower is an iris.
 I have lots of them in my garden.
 The one with the white flowers is Lily of the Valley.
 For sure on both.
 Check the internet and you will see.

 Share on ThriftyFunCheck out these photos.
-Click at right to share your own photo in this guide.
+Click at right to share your own photo in this page.

 There is nothing like the beauty of springtime.
 So many choices for gardens, beautiful colors, and something fun to do as a family.
 I love when you walk outside after it rains, and find rain drops on flowers.
 The air smells so fresh.

-The same holds true for flowers.
 When you think of it, appearance wise, just how far is a dahlia from a chrysanthemum?
 Yet, there are a few flowers for which there is no comparison.
 The iris is such a flower.